jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_grid_sessionlocks.md

-The Status column shows whether the locks have been **granted** to the session, or whether they are currently **blocked** and waiting on another session.
+{% include tip.html content="The Status column shows whether the locks have been **granted** to the session, or whether they are currently **blocked** and waiting on another session." %}

-The details in this grid are:

 ## Lock Type